Battle of Cresson: Background

 Dynastic instability and internal divisions permeated the Kingdom of Jerusalem in the years leading up to and after the death of Baldwin IV.
 Baldwin, who suffered from leprosy, had appointed various executive regents during his reign (Reynald of Chatillon in 1177; Guy of Lusignan in 1183) to lead the Frankish armies in his stead.
 When Baldwin's health degenerated again in early 1185, he appointed Count Raymond III of Tripoli as regent.
 Raymond accepted on condition that all members of the High Court swore that in case both king and heir died, the succession would be decided by an arbitration by the Pope, The Holy Roman Emperor, the King of France and the King of England.
 When Baldwin IV died in 1185, followed by his nephew Baldwin V in 1186, there was a succession crisis.
 The party of Sybilla got control of the capital and crowned her, ignoring the oath sworn before Raymond's regency.
 To appease the barons willing to support her but not her husband Guy, she accepted to divorce him under the condition to be free to choose her next husband.
 Then, in an unpopular move, Sibylla crowned Guy as king rather than divorcing him.
 Presented with the fait accompli of the coronation, all barons submitted but for Baldwin of Ramla and Raymond, who refused to swear fealty to Guy.

 Baldwin of Ramla abdicated his fief for his minor son, and went voluntary in exile, rather than swear fealty to Guy of Lusignan; Raymond retreated to his fief of Tiberias and asked Saladin to provide Muslim troops against a possible attack by the King he refused to recognize.

 Saladin, meanwhile, had been consolidating power during the reign of Baldwin IV.
 His successful campaigns in Mosul, Aleppo, and Egypt resulted in his sultanate being recognized by the Abbasid caliphate.
 Saladin returned to Damascus following Mosul's fall, having now placed the empire of Nur ad-Din under his uneasy control.
-In 1185, Saladin had signed a truce treaty with the Franks under then-regent Raymond; however, before the treaty expiration, Reynald captured a caravan of Muslims traveling from Cairo to Damascus that winter When Saladin demanded reparation, King Guy tried to make Reynald to, but he refused the King's request claiming he was absolute sovereign of his lands and he had no truce with Saladin.
-In response, Saladin launched an offensive against Reynald's castle at Kerak in 1187, leaving his son al Melik al-Afdal as commander of a contingency at Re’sulma.
+In 1185, Saladin had signed a truce treaty with the Franks under then-regent Raymond; however, before the treaty expiration, Reynald captured a caravan of Muslims traveling from Cairo to Damascus that winter When Saladin demanded reparation, King Guy tried to make Reynald pay, but he refused the King's request claiming he was absolute sovereign of his lands and he had no truce with Saladin.
+In response, Saladin launched an offensive against Reynald's castle at Kerak in 1187, leaving his son al Melik al-Afdal as commander of a detached force at Re’sulma.